microsoft/CsWinRT/src/Samples/BgTaskComponent/README.md

 This sample includes the following projects:

-- **Net5BgTaskComponent**: This is a Windows Runtime component with an example background task that pops a toast notification.
+- **BgTaskComponent**: This is a Windows Runtime component with an example background task that pops a toast notification.
 It uses C#/WinRT authoring to author the component.
-- **Net5App** and **WapProj**: These projects demonstrate hosting the background task component in a packaged .NET5 desktop (WPF) application.
+- **WpfApp** and **WpfApp.Package**: These projects demonstrate hosting the background task component in a packaged .NET5 desktop (WPF) application.

 There are a few modifications to note that are different/additional to those described in the [authoring docs](https://github.com/microsoft/CsWinRT/blob/master/docs/authoring.md):

-- In addition to registering the background task with the manifest designer, the following class registration must be manually added to Package.appxmanifest:
+- In addition to registering the background task with the manifest designer, the following class registration must be manually added to **Package.appxmanifest**:
   ```xml
   <!-- To host the BgTaskComponent, you must add this activatable class entry -->
   <Extensions>